Redback-Operations/redback-documentation/docs/project-3/index.md

 # Athlete Wearable Technology

-This project was previously known ad  Sports Performance Analysis
+This project was previously known as Sports Performance Analysis

 ## Documentation